 The Inn at Arch Cape is a rare Oregon Coast property, one with a story and a soul.
 Its history is intertwined with mail delivery, groceries, a general store, and lodging on the Old Oregon Coast, just south of Cannon Beach.

 The original structure was built in 1939 by Ernest White, who constructed his beach house north of the newly excavated Arch Cape tunnel, which completed the final stretch of the Pacific Coast Highway.

 The three-room building was known simply as “The Beach House” in the early years, and later as the “Old Post Office.”
-The original rooms served as guest lodging, the Arch Cape Post Office and a general store for the community.
+The original rooms served as guest cabins, as well as the the Arch Cape Post Office and a general store for the community (see photo below).
 Mrs. Ross White, Ernest White’s mother, ran the post office, a place where the locals would sit by the fireplace (which is still in Room #4) and visit over a cup of coffee, chatting with neighbors as they stopped in to mail a letter or a pick up a loaf of bread.
 It was the soul of the small community five miles south of Cannon Beach, Oregon.

 The top floor layout of the Inn has been remodeled over the decades.
-The original Post Office was situated between what are now Rooms 3 and 4.
+The original Arch Cape Post Office was situated between what are now Rooms 3 and 4.
 This space served as the Post Office for the town until 1960, when it was moved to the general store, south of the Inn.
 New guest rooms, garages, porches, and the fire pit were added over the years, but the Inn has maintained its intimate and cozy appeal.

 Source: Henry Hooper